galop-proxy/galop/README.md

 In addition, the following optional properties are available:

+- **proxy.backlog_size:**
+  The requested maximum number of pending connections on the proxy socket.
+  If a connection indication arrives when the maximum number is exceeded, the connection is refused.
+The value must be greater than 0.
+The default value is 50.
 - **target.connection_timeout:**
   The maximum time that GALOP waits for the target server to establish a TCP connection.
 The time must be specified in milliseconds.
 The default value is